eurohlam/archery-logbook-wordpress-plugin/README.md

 ## Project

-This plugin is a part of a free project [Archery Logbook](https://roundkick.nz/).
+This plugin is a part of a free project [Archer's Log Book](https://roundkick.nz/).
-Archery Logbook helps archers to manage their scores, bows and overall progress.
+Archer's Log Book helps archers to manage their scores, bows and overall progress.

 ## Shortcodes